Interface IStructuredBpmnModelPart

 Map<String,BpmnRaisableSignal> raisableSignals()

-.
+signal names.
 The signal name is the unique identifier of a signal.- Returns:

 - A list of signals that can be thrown by this part.